Updated Feb 5, 2026

 Physical exfoliants, through their tactile approach, offer immediate results but require careful use to avoid damaging the skin.
 They come in various forms like facial brushes or facial scrubs.
 Most people treat them like normal products to lather on the face.
 However, this can lead to micro-tears and further damage your skin barrier.

 If you notice tiny bumps, flakiness, or heightened skin sensitivity, then you may be over-exfoliating.
-It’s not too late to learn how to repair your skin barrier, and it starts with focusing on gentle cleansing and proper moisturization.
-Adding a clarifying toner to your skin care routine can boost your skin’s hydration.
+It’s not too late to focus on gentle steps that support your skin barrier, and it starts with focusing on gentle cleansing and proper moisturization.
+Adding a clarifying toner to your skincare routine can boost your skin’s hydration.
 It typically takes a few weeks or months to repair your skin barrier, so wait for your skin to recover before starting exfoliation again.

 Pros of Physical Exfoliation